dakolech/angular-unit-testing-helpers/README.md

   Dummy.filter;
   ```

   `filter` will return the simpliest filter.
-It's useful when filter depends on service from another module.
+It's useful when filter is in another module.

   Implementation: